ChloeCollierAllen/ChloeCollierAllen.github.io/index.md

 5th Year PhD Candidate • Ecology • Chemistry • Anthropology

 Welcome!
-My name is Chloe and I am a 5th year PhD candidate at the University of Nevada, Reno studying how anthropogenic climate change is severally impacting the community structure of Pinus monophyla found within the Great Basin.
+My name is Chloe and I am a 5th year PhD candidate at the University of Nevada, Reno studying how anthropogenic climate change is severally impacting the community structure of _italics_Pinus monophyla found within the Great Basin.

 ---